openid/Contract-Exchange-Extension/cx-doc/source/openid_cx_spec.rst

 Human Readable Text
 ~~~~~~~~~~~~~~~~~~~

-A Contract Template MUST be formatted in a human readable text because it MUST be browsed by the User when he/she wants to authorize the CX Contract at a service provider.
+A Contract Template MUST be formatted in a human readable text because it MUST be read by the User when he/she wants to authorize the CX Contract at a service provider.
 Simple markup like reStructuredText, markdown, textile or others CAN be used to format CX Templates. text/plain is the deafult content type for CX Templates.

 Templating
 ~~~~~~~~~~